White frangipani closeup.

 Conclusion

 I’m a big fan of frangipanis, both for their nice scent and delicate, beautiful flowers.
-Propagating frangipanis from cuttings is a straightforward and easy process that will let you enjoy their delicate flowers and sweet fragrance in your garden.
-With their hardy nature and adaptability to various conditions, these plants are perfect for both beginner and experienced gardeners.
+Propagating frangipanis from cuttings is a straightforward and easy process which can give you a larger plant quickly.
+With their hardy nature and adaptability to various conditions, these plants make a good low maintenance addition to the garden.

 So why not get started?
 Find some healthy plants to get cuttings from and start your frangipani propagation today.
 You will have a lush tropical garden in no time.